MahikaDhingra/WeatherApp/README.md

 # WeatherAPP
-A Flask solution to return weather data, utilzing Openai and openweather.
+A Flask solution to return weather data, utilzing OpenAI and OpenWeather.

 # Dev-Environment set up: